Updated in February 2026 to reflect current pricing, competitive landscape, and the introduction of Uneekor’s GameDay simulator software.

 Pricing on these units seems like it continues to change all the time, so double-check this when you go to buy.

-The Eye Mini retails for $4,500, and I’ve very occasionally seen it as low as $3,500.
+The Eye Mini retails for $4,500, but as of this writing it’s on sale at PlayBetter for $3,825, and I’ve very occasionally seen it as low as $3,500.
 But I wouldn’t expect that again any time soon.

 As mentioned above, I actually prefer the Eye Mini in many respects (Screen, displayed metrics, packaging, and driving range software).

-Here’s the good news about all of it though?
-There’s not a wrong answer.
+The good news of all of this is that there’s not a wrong answer.

-Both are great, so do your research and buy the one that seems to best fit your needs.
+So do your research and buy the one that seems to best fit your needs and budget.

 Final Thoughts on the Uneekor Eye Mini